The following books about tattling help begin a discussion about the topic with students.

 Engage students with this high-energy read.

 15. Seven Little Monsters: I’m Telling (YouTube Video)

-Show your elementary students this short, animated video about the consequences of too much meaningless tattling.
+Show students this short, animated video about the consequences of too much meaningless tattling.

 16. Snitchy Witch (Frank J. Sileo)